Ruslan-Khadyev/AML_Assignment_2/README.md

 4) install all necessary libs in ```requirements.txt``` file

-Then, choose which part of the project you want to run:
+Then, choose which part of the project you want to run of the First task:

 Task_1, subtask_1 -> use ```Autoencoders_train_test.py```